-2009 - 2012 PSU Grant
+2010 - 2013 PSU Grant

-In 2009, the CEO was granted 40,000 PSUs, valued at a total of \$764,400.
-The payout criteria established by the Human Resources Committee, in respect of the 2009 grant, were directed at:
+In 2010 the CEO was granted 60,000 PSUs, valued at a total of \$1,407,600 at date of issue.
+The payout criteria established by the Human Resources Committee, in respect of the 2010 grant, were directed at:

-- 1. Successfully minimizing the negative impacts and maximizing the growth opportunities likely to result from the global economic crisis on the Corporation over the next three years; - 2.
-Successfully consolidating the position of the Corporation's BC utilities to minimize adverse political and regulatory exposures; and - 3.
-Maintenance of reasonably successful results from Fortis, as a whole, as measured by total return equal to, or better than, the return for the S&P/TSX Capped Utilities Index over the three-year period commencing 1 March 2009.
+- (1) Successfully minimizing the impacts of the global economic crisis on the Corporation over the next three years and taking advantage of opportunities that may be presented; - (2) Successfully consolidating all of the Corporation's British Columbia utilities; and

+(3) Maintenance of reasonably successful results from Fortis as a whole as measured by total return equal to, or better than, the return reported for the S&P/TSX Utilities Index over the three-year period commencing 1 March 2010.

-2006 - 2009 PSU Grant
+2007 - 2010 PSU Grant

-The Human Resources Committee considered the PSU award made in 2006 at its meeting of 24 February 2009.
-The Human Resources Committee reviewed performance over the three-year period from 2006 through 2009 of the Corporation and the CEO against the pre-defined payout criteria of:
+The Human Resources Committee considered the PSU award made in 2007 at its meeting of 1 March 2010.
+The Human Resources Committee reviewed performance over the three-year period from 2007 through 2010 of the Corporation and the CEO against the pre-defined payout criteria of:

-- 1. The integration of FortisAlberta Inc. and FortisBC Inc. into the Fortis organization in a reasonably successful manner, considering the circumstances at the time of closing the Aquila transaction and the challenges presented by subsequent events, including: - (a) Smooth/successful separation of Alberta and British Columbia operations with separate management teams; - (b) Attainment of reasonable regulatory decisions in the two provincial regulatory environments. - 2.
-Maintenance of reasonably successful results from Fortis, as a whole, as measured by total return equal to, or better than, the return reported for the S&P/TSX Capped Utilities Index over the three-year period commencing 1 March 2006.
+- 1. The integration of Terasen Inc. and Fortis Turks & Caicos into the Fortis organization in a reasonably successful manner, including delivery of financial performance in line with acquisition projections; and - 2.
+Maintenance of reasonably successful results from Fortis as a whole as measured by total return equal to, or better than, the return reported for the S&P/TSX Capped Utilities Index over the three-year period commencing 7 May 2007.

-The Human Resources Committee concluded that Mr. Marshall succeeded in achieving the performance criteria and authorized payment pursuant to the plan in the amount of \$733,353.
+The Human Resources Committee concluded that Mr. Marshall succeeded in achieving the performance criteria and authorized payment pursuant to the plan in the amount of \$597,438.

-2009 Total Direct Compensation Components
+2010 Total Direct Compensation Components